kgdunn/pid-book/design-analysis-experiments/design-analysis-experiments.rst

 Finally, a disturbance can be characterized as a **controlled disturbance**, in which case it isn't a disturbance anymore, as it is held constant for all experiments, and its effect cancels out.
 But it might be important to investigate  the controlled disturbance, especially if the system is operated later on when this disturbance is at a different level.

+..
+Add discussion from MOOC about disturbances and covariates here.
+INclude the mind map from this discussion https://mail.google.com/mail/u/0/#sent/147a62c3237dc5fb

 .. _DOE-Blocking-and-confounding:

 Blocking and confounding
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-It is extremely common for known, or controllable or measurable factors to have an effect on the response.
+It is common for known, or controllable or measurable factors to have an effect on the response.
 However these disturbance factors might not be of interest to us during the experiment.
 Cases are:

 	-	*Known and measurable, not controlled*: Reactor vessel A is known to achieve a slightly better response, on average, than reactor B. However both reactors must be used to complete the experiments in the short time available.